 MOD ACP/3A3/4

 2 1.1 a) These Regulations establish general principles which relate to the provision and operation of international telecommunication services offered to the public as well as to the underlying international telecommunication transport means used to provide such services.
-They also set rules applicable to administrations*.
+They also set rules applicable to operating agencies , as the case may be.
+Article 6, No. 38 of the Constitution also applies.

 Reasons: Further clarifies ACP/3A1/2, 2.3 with its reference to “operating agency” as an umbrella term – by adopting the terminology in the (draft) APT Principles and Criteria 5.4.
 The intention is to give each Member State the flexibility to address the situation and circumstances that could exist in each country.